thedaviddias/bfdes.in/posts/property-based-testing.md

   i + j  = j + i \space \forall \space i, j \in \mathbb{Z}
   ```

-The first two properties guarantee integers form a [Monad](https://en.wikipedia.org/wiki/Monad) on addition.

-Property-based testing can be deployed to check algorithms that effect mutable data too.
+We can assert that these properties hold by verifying that they apply for arbitary integer triples.
+In a similar way, property-based testing can be employed to check algorithms that effect mutable data too.
 We use it to test an implementation of MergeSort.

 ## MergeSort